Judith’s Reading Room Dedicates Library for Children with Multiple Handicaps in Czech Republic

 www.JudithsReadingRoom.org

-The mission of Judith’s Reading Room is to enrich lives and societies by proactively encouraging freedom through literacy.
-The organization has fulfilled that mission by dedicating 105 libraries (and counting!) in 23 countries with nearly 132,500 books donated worth $1.4 million.
+Judith’s Reading Room’s mission is to enrich lives and societies by proactively encouraging freedom through literacy.
+The organization has actively pursued that mission by establishing, to date, 106 libraries in 23 countries with more than 133,000 donated books worth USD $1.4 million.
+For more information, visit www.judithsreadingroom.org.

 NEWS RELEASE